akhalid88/code-quiz/README.md

 -----------------------
 ## Prerequisites
-A computer with an active internet connection
+A computer with an active internet connection and a web browser

 -----------------------
 ## Installing instructions